idapark/saliency-model-eye-tracking/README.md

 # Eye Tracking Experiment using WebGazer

 This repository contains the implementation, data analysis, and report for an eye-tracking experiment conducted as part of the course ELEC-E7852 Computational Design Interaction during Fall 2024 at Aalto University.
 The experiment utilized WebGazer to track eye movement across different UI iterations and analyzed visual attention patterns.
-The project builds up on a previous assignmnet about visual flow.
+The project builds up on a previous assignment about visual flow.

 See the full report: [Here](/report.pdf)